Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Experiments

 The results of our evaluation are presented in Table~\ref{tab:results}.
 We see that for both LLM models, NLAC outperforms other fine-tuning approaches, and even prompting of a significantly stronger LLM, particularly on long-horizon tasks.
-The only task where NLAC matches other methods is mathematical reasoning, which is a single-step task, in which NLAC reduces to performing self-refinement using a generative reward model~\citep{madaan2023selfrefineiterativerefinementselffeedback}; this is because in single-step tasks, our natural language critic is only trained to predict reward.
+The only task where NLAC matches other methods is mathematical reasoning, which is a single-step task, in which NLAC reduces to performing self-distillation using a generative reward model~\citep{madaan2023selfrefineiterativerefinementselffeedback}; this is because in single-step tasks, our natural language critic is only trained to predict reward.
 Meanwhile, on tasks requiring multi-step interaction, which our method is tailored for, NLAC greatly outperforms all baselines, achieving a $30\%$ improvement in 20Q and $\tau$-retail over standard RL fine-tuning.
 Furthermore, as shown in Figure~\ref{fig:learning_curves}, NLAC also requires fewer gradient steps to achieve maximum performance, illustrating the effectiveness of leveraging text-based reasoning.
-Surprisingly, ablation SAC performed worst; this can be attributed to the fact that token-level Q-values are difficult to estimate precisely, so directly fitting the policy to these Q-values can hurt performance.
-NLRL performed comparably to NLAC on math and 20Q, though it is important to note that NLRL effectively sees $8\times$ more samples during training.
+NLRL performed comparably to NLAC on math and 20Q, though it is important to note that NLRL effectively sees $4\times$ more samples during training.
 However, NLRL performed noticeably worse on $\tau$-bench.
-Qualitatively, we found that values learned by NLRL were almost always positive, which made them not helpful for policy improvement; this could be due to a combination of poor modeling of environment dynamics due to limited in-context samples, and the implicit bias of instruction fine-tuned models.
+Qualitatively, we found that values learned by NLRL were almost always positive, which made them not helpful for policy improvement; this could be due to a combination of poor modeling of environment dynamics due to limited in-context samples, and the implicit sycophancy of instruction fine-tuned models.
+Finally, from our ablation analysis, we found that both novel components were important.
+Self-Distillation proved ineffective on tasks with long, complex rollouts, showing the importance of learning compact summarizations of future.
+NLQL performed better, but we found that sampling multiple actions explored the action space much more poorly than a refinement policy that uses critic output.
 Overall, this serves as evidence that NLAC is more suitable to complex tasks.